rhamzthev/rhamzthev/README.md

   </a>
 </p>

-<p align="center">I'm always looking to learn and grow as a developer.
-Let's connect if you want to talk tech or collaborate on interesting projects!</p>
+<p align="center">Have a startup idea?
+Hit me up!
+I'll handle development so you can handle business!</p>